xfirestyle2k/Ruleset_Druva/README.md

 # Support

-if you have any problems with the script, you always can reach out to me and I will try to support and help you as soon as possible!
+if you have any problems with this script, you always can reach out to me and I will try to support and help you as soon as possible!